jugtorino/jugtorino.github.io/_posts/2018-09-26-meeting-settembre-2018.md

 ---
 layout: post
-title: Meeting Settembre 2018
+title: AWS Elastic Beanstalk and Docker
 ---

-26 Settembre 2018 - **Deploy and Scale your application with AWS Elastic Beanstalk and Docker**
+26 Settembre 2018

 ### Deploy and Scale your application with AWS Elastic Beanstalk and Docker